Click on the map above showing the location of the Bitcoin ATM to make it interactive.

 Seefeldstrasse 178, 8008 Zürich, Switzerland

-If you have problems, contact the anonymous support department.
+If you encounter any problems, contact the anonymous support department.

 This amount is available for immediate withdrawal.